 Marisa has worked on numerous translation projects with colleagues, industry partners, and students.
 Some examples are: the multi-year Translating Voices Across Continents, supervising students' preparation of surtitles in English of a number of theatrical productions offered by the prestigious Piccolo Teatro di Milano on the occasion of Expo 2015 (see link below).
-A second phase of this project is continuing in 2016, supervising the editing of surtitles for a number of operas for important venues such as the Teatro dell'Opera di Roma, Opera di Firenze and Maggio Musicale Fiorentino.
-This project is in partnership with Prescott Studio (Florence) and facilitated by the Inserra Chair in Italian and Italian American Studies.
+A second phase of this project continued in 2016, with the supervision and editing of surtitles for a number of operas for important venues such as the Teatro dell'Opera di Roma, Opera di Firenze and Maggio Musicale Fiorentino.
+Collaborations continue with the surtitling agency Prescott Studio (Florence), initially facilitated by the Inserra Chair in Italian and Italian American Studies.
 In addition, she worked with students editing full translations and creating surtitles for a well-known Italian theater festival in New York, InScena!
 (2016, 2018), in collaboration with the festival's curator, Kairos Italy Theater.
 She is writing an article on translation for theater for an upcoming volume edited by Vasiliki Misiou and Loukia Kostopoulou for Routledge.

-Prof. Trubiano has worked with her students and community members on an oral history project on the Italians of Montclair, and has served on the Board of the Italian American Discussion Group of the Modern Language Association, on the Italian SAT II test committee, as an Italian AP consultant, and as Commissioner on the New Jersey Italian and Italian Heritage Commission.
+Her past service includes membership on the Board of the Italian American Discussion Group of the Modern Language Association, on the Italian SAT II test committee, as an Italian AP consultant, and as Commissioner on the New Jersey Italian and Italian Heritage Commission.

 Italian language, Italian 20th century literature and cinema, Italian and Italian American Cultural Studies, Translation and Theater

 - 8:30 am - 9:30 am